wvhulle/cv/resume.typ

   //
   #skill(
     "Nu-Lint linter for Nu-Shell",
     [A helpful linter for #link("https://www.nushell.sh/")[NuShell] that aims to help new users to use the top of the can in this new scripting language.
 Very fast and implemented in Rust.
-Contains more than 50 lint rules with fixes to help developers, see #link("https://www.nushell.sh/")[download page].],
+Contains more than 50 lint rules with fixes to help developers, see #link("https://crates.io/crates/nu-lint")[download page].],
     priority: 1,
   )

   #skill(
     "Clone-Stream stream processing library",
     [A functional approach to data processing with a type of async iterators.
 Implemented in Rust with minimal dependencies.
 Gave a conference talk about this project at #link("https://eurorust.eu/talks/make-your-own-stream-operators/", "EuroRust in Paris").
-You can download it from #link("https://crates.io/crates/clone-stream", "crates.io").],
+You can download it from #link("https://crates.io/crates/clone-stream", "crates.io"), view #link("https://youtu.be/tEFZivACllI?si=ydzQWmQnI9mGnY_e")[live recording] or #link("https://github.com/wvhulle/streams-eurorust-2025")[corrected slides].],
     priority: 1,
   )